 DPA is genetic, meaning that there is no predetermined age.
 DPA can begin to manifest itself at any age, but since it is caused by a male sex hormone, it is much more apparent in adult men than women.
 Women have DHT in their bodies, but their genetic makeup makes them less prone to the damaging effects of DHT on hair follicles.
 Women are much more likely to develop diffuse unpattern alopecia (DUPA), which is characterized by a thinning of hair even in the donor zone itself.

-The severity of DPA can be reduced by taking hair-stimulating medications such as Finasteride and Minoxidil.
-Finasteride prevents the 5 alpha-reductase from metabolizing testosterone into DHT, which can slow down or even halt the DPA process.
-Minoxidil widens the hair follicle (thickening the hair), and causes the hair follicle to enter longer stages of anagen (the growth phase), which affords a longer time frame of active grow.
+The severity of DPA can be reduced by taking hair-stimulating medications such as Propeica and Rogaine.
+Propecia prevents the 5 alpha-reductase from metabolizing testosterone into DHT, which can slow down or even halt the DPA process.
+Rogaine widens the hair follicle (thickening the hair), and causes the hair follicle to enter longer stages of anagen (the growth phase), which affords a longer time frame of active grow.

 In addition, those affected by DPA often respond well to conventional transplant procedures.
 Unlike diffuse unpatterned alopecia (DUPA), the donor zone in those with DPA is still largely intact, and may be use for transplantation.
 For this reason, DPA patients are viable candidates for follicular unit extraction (FUE) and follicular unit strip surgery (FUSS).